CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 If you plan to buy a used car with a lemon title, there are some tips to help you get insurance coverage that protects your investment.
 Here are a few to consider.

-• Do Your Research - Look for a reputable insurer that offers high-risk lemon coverage.
+1. Do Your Research: Look for a reputable insurer that offers high-risk lemon coverage.

-• Shop Around for the Best Rates - While your options may be smaller, you can still shop around to find the best rate.
+2. Shop Around for the Best Rates: While your options may be smaller, you can still shop around to find the best rate.
 Ask for discounts if you have a good driving record and credit score.

-• Document Repairs - If you are working to obtain a rebuilt title, where the car has been repaired, be prepared to show the insurance company all the repairs that were made.
-You may also want to have an independent mechanic inspect the vehicle and provide a report.
+3. Document Repairs: If you are working to obtain a rebuilt title, where the car has been repaired, be prepared to show the insurance company all the repairs that were made.
+We recommend having an independent mechanic inspect the vehicle and provide a report.

 The Lemon Pros have experience working with defective cars, manufacturers, and insurance companies.
 If you need support during this time, please call for a free consultation.